Franco Escamilla: Biography

 Escamilla was born in Cuautla, Morelos on April 29 of 1981.
 He also has an older sister.
 On the summer of 1997 after his parents divorced Escamilla moved with his mom to Monterrey, Nuevo Leon.

 He studied music at the Escuela de Musica y Danza Superior de Monterrey.

 He went to Venezuela to do his first international show in January 2016.

-Escamilla studied criminology for 3 years but he decided to leave the career.
+Escamilla studied criminology for three years but he decided to leave the career.

 Before becoming a comedian, Escamilla worked as a chef at a burger place, as a waiter and at a Kentucky Fried Chicken outlet.

 Career

-He is mainly known for his comedy shows; He has performed throughout the Mexican Republic, and throughout Latin America, even starting his own "World Tour" of his tour "Por la Anécdota", having confirmed presentations in the United States of America and Europe, including trips to Japan and Australia.
+He is mainly known for his comedy shows; He has performed throughout the Mexican Republic, and throughout Latin America, even starting his own "World Tour" of his show "Por la Anécdota", having confirmed presentations in the United States of America and Europe, including trips to Japan and Australia.
 This tour led to sold-out nights in Los Angeles, London, Paris, Barcelona, Tokyo, and more.

 His fame has made him the first comedian to appear at the National Auditorium, and in other important venues in Mexico such as the Arena Ciudad de México.
 In February 2020, he became the first Latin comedian to appear at Carnegie Hall in New York, in addition to making a small presentation in English at Staples Center together with Gabriel Iglesias, this catapulting him as one of the largest representatives of stand-up comedy in Mexico and Latin America.

-He has four specials: "Comedians of the world", "For the Anecdote", "Welcome to the World", and "Eavesdropping" within the Netflix streaming platform.
+He has five specials: "Comedians of the world", "For the Anecdote", "Welcome to the World", "Eavesdropping", and "Ladies' Man" within the Netflix streaming platform.

 He made his debut as a musician at the Trovafest in 2016.
 He also performed together with the Argentine band Los Caligaris at the music festival "Pa'l Norte" in 2017.
 He recorded his own music album in collaboration with Edgar Oceransky.

 He had his own television show on the Estrella TV channel called The Franco Escamilla Show and has also participated in episodes of Comedy Central.

 He has a program called "La Mesa Reñoña", which has more than 200 editions, made by his colleagues from "La Diablo Squad", which is broadcast live every Monday at 9:30 pm.
 (Monterrey time) via YouTube.
 It has special editions with stars from various fields, including Gabriel Iglesias and John Milton.